-Graduate Advisory Committee Members' Role and Responsibilities

-Advisory Committee members should actively participate in the academic endeavors of graduate students.
-It is best practice for Advisory Committee members to regularly meet with the student to provide guidance and input.
-In many programs, the frequency of the meetings will change as the student moves from coursework to the research, creative component or final report phase.
+Graduate Advisory Committee Members' Role and Responsibilities the student moves from coursework to the research, creative component or final report phase.
 Advisory Committee members should be part of the Plan of Study (POS) development and contribute to the required annual evaluation process.
 In the case of graduate degrees where there are a series of academic milestones, such as seminar presentations, qualifying or comprehensive examinations and defenses, the engagement of the Advisory Committee is imperative at these stages.
 More specific roles and responsibilities are detailed below for master's committees.
 Please note that this does not negate the fact that graduate students are ultimately responsible for degree progress and completion.
 Graduate students should consult the members of the Advisory Committee frequently and keep them informed on the progress of their work.